StiTchD-WireD/P3-Order-Summary-Component-Main/README.md

 ### What I learned

--getting more comfortable with mobile-first workflow -using comments in the html file to plan the layout before creating css stylesheet.
+- getting more comfortable with mobile-first workflow
+- using comments in the html file to plan the layout before creating css stylesheet.
--buttons
+- buttons
--flipping/mirroring an image
+- flipping/mirroring an image
--flexbox seems to be better than grid for cards (I may just need more practice with grid).
+- flexbox seems to be better than grid for cards (I may just need more practice with grid).
--tested the difference between articles, sections and div.
+- tested the difference between articles, sections and div.
 Div is more suitable for smaller projects.
--changing the cursor for :hover.
+- changing the cursor for :hover.

 To see how you can add code snippets, see below: